 The Imperial Tour of Schönbrunn Palace ends in the glorious Hall of Ceremonies.
 But those with a Grand Tour ticket can continue to discover more Habsburg opulence in rooms carrying the heady scent of historical significance.

 The Grand Palace Tour

 The extended tour goes through another 18 rooms.
 Here are my pick of the highlights from my own trip around these additional chambers…

 - For another encounter with great moments in world history, there’s the Blue Chinese Salon.
-Just over a hundred years ago, the last Emperor (Karl I) stood here and agreed to give up any role in government following Austria-Hungary’s defeat in WWI.
+Just over a hundred years ago, the last Emperor (Karl I) stood here and agreed to give up any role in government following the defeat of Austria-Hungary in WWI.

 - Perhaps my favourite location: the Vieux-Laque Room.
 Empress Maria Theresa redecorated it in honor of her late husband.

 - But back to history and the Napoleon Room, with no prizes for who likely stayed here.
 Napoleon based himself at Schönbrunn during his occupation of Vienna in the early 19th century.

 Echoes of Napoleon’s stay resonate around Vienna.
 For example, the Burggarten owes its existence to his army’s destructive withdrawal.
 His carriage sits in the Wagenburg.
 His second wife lies in the Kapuzinergruft crypt.
 And their son’s rather expensive cot resides in the Imperial Treasury.

-- The extremely-rare and valuable East Indian rosewood panelling with its embedded Indo-Persian miniatures explains the name of the Millions Room.
+- The extremely-rare and valuable East Indian rosewood panelling and embedded Indo-Persian miniatures explain the name of the Millions Room.